This section described the policies of the School of Physics and Astronomy concerning Physics graduate students.

 5. Some TA positions will be awarded for the summer session.
 Applications are generally solicited during Spring Semester.
 Priority will be given to current TA's who do not have summer research support.

-7. The total of the TA, grading and RA appointments for any student may not exceed a 50 percent appointment, unless a higher limit is approved by the adviser, the DGS and the Head of the School.
+7. The total of the TA, grading and RA appointments for any student may not exceed a 50 percent appointment, unless a higher limit is approved by the adviser, the DGS, and the Head of the School.
 (International students may not exceed the equivalent of a 50 percent appointment during the academic year.)

-As discussed above, students holding a TA or RA appointment are eligible for a tuition waiver equal to twice the percentage of their appointment.
+Students holding TA or RA appointments are eligible for a tuition waiver equal to twice the percentage of their appointment.
 Thus, a 1/2 time TA or RA is eligible for a full tuition waiver, and a 1/4 time TA or RA is eligible for a half tuition waiver.
 A full tuition waiver entitles the student to take up to 14 credits of graduate courses in a semester.
 Students that receive fellowships do not get a tuition waiver but, if the fellowship award includes funding for tuition, an internal billing form will be submitted to the Student Financial Aid Office to pay for any tuition not waived as part of a TA or RA appointment.
 Fellowship tuition awards and waivers generally do not cover Collegiate, Student Services, or other fees that may be assessed by the University.

-2) The following students SHOULD NOT register:
+2) The following students SHOULD NOT register in the Summer:

 - ABD students that are paid in part or in full by a fellowship.